Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Custom_Components/Dashboards/Component_Reference.md

 ## Panels

 Panels create a grid layout of individual panel components.
+This creates a flexible grid system where each panel can contain different types of content and data visualizations.

+**Best for:** Creating dashboard sections with multiple data views, organizing complex information into digestible panels

 **Parameters:**